This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your healthcare provider as directed:

-You will need to return to have your BP checked and to have other lab tests done.
+You will need to return to have your blood pressure checked and to have other lab tests done.
 Write down your questions so you remember to ask them during your visits.

-- Check your BP at home.
-Sit and rest for 5 minutes before you take your BP.
+- Check your blood pressure at home.
+Avoid smoking, caffeine, and exercise at least 30 minutes before checking your blood pressure.
+Sit and rest for 5 minutes before you take your blood pressure.
 Extend your arm and support it on a flat surface.
 Your arm should be at the same level as your heart.
-Follow the directions that came with your BP monitor.
-If possible, take at least 2 BP readings each time.
-Take your BP at least twice a day at the same times each day, such as morning and evening.
-Keep a record of your BP readings and bring it to your follow-up visits.
-Ask your healthcare provider what your BP should be.
+Follow the directions that came with your blood pressure monitor.
+Check your blood pressure 2 times, 1 minute apart, before you take your medicine in the morning.
+Also check your blood pressure before your evening meal.
+Keep a record of your readings and bring it to your follow-up visits.
+Ask your healthcare provider what your blood pressure should be.

 - Limit sodium (salt) as directed.
 Too much sodium can affect your fluid balance.
 Check labels to find low-sodium or no-salt-added foods.
 Some low-sodium foods use potassium salts for flavor.
 Too much potassium can also cause health problems.
 Your healthcare provider will tell you how much sodium and potassium are safe for you to have in a day.
 He or she may recommend that you limit sodium to 2,300 mg a day.